saurabhtripathiworks/Credit-Card-Financial-Dashboard---Using-Power-BI/README.md

 ## Dashboard Preview

-Here’s a preview of the Credit Card Financial Dashboards:
+Here’s a preview of the Credit Card Financial Dashboards; check the PDF links below.

 ## PDF Files